rithin-pullela-aws/opensearch-mcp-server-with-bedrock-and-strands/README.md

 - Verify `MCP_URL` is correct and accessible
 - Check AWS credentials are configured
 - Ensure Bedrock model access is enabled in your region

+**SSL Certificate errors:**
+- For self-signed certificates, set `VERIFY_SSL=false` in your `.env` file
+- **Warning**: Only disable SSL verification in development/testing environments
+- For production, use properly signed certificates

 **Invalid DSL generated:**
 - Review the system prompt for clarity